rollbar/rollbar-vercel/README.md

 - Display event history in an interactive slideout panel
 - Use client-side only event tracking (in-memory storage)
 - Allow users to configure their own Rollbar tokens (for public demos)

+**Note:** This app is designed to work as a **public demo** where users can configure their own Rollbar tokens without requiring environment variables or deployment configuration.

 ## Prerequisites